 It’s as if He has literally dropped me on the front lines.
-Kicked me out of the tanker and driven away.
+Pushed me out of the safty of the bunker and drove away.
 My heart pounding out of my chest as I try to lift my head from the broken ground to survey where exactly I am – really I just want to see how to escape.
 Where is the closest way out of here, which way is the fastest, and can I get there undetected?

 I am no front line warrior, that is the place for the brave at heart and mine is wholly fear-stricken.
 I mine as well be lame, because fear can make you that way.
 Heavy, lamenting, and always looking for the escape.
 Is there an easy way here – to get out of the mess of this world without all the pain?

 I mean, I love God, my life is His, but PLEASE DON’T MAKE ME PROVE IT.
-I might cave, flinch and run because like Paul I am a fear driven denier of the one I truly love.
+I might cave, flinch and run because, like Peter, I am a fear driven denier of the one I truly love.
 It just costs too much, at least that is how it can feel.

 This seems to be a recurring theme in my life.
 Believe it or not this blog is a front line experience for me.
 These fingers type and my heart pours and I am trying to be obedient here.
 To pen what He is writing on my heart because He is leading me this way, but even now as I type, I can feel the fear.
 This was not my plan, cute crafts and yummy recipes was more like it, but He just keeps speaking and pushing me forward toward that line.
 Asking me to bear it and put it out there.
 I HAVE NO IDEA IF PEOPLE EVEN READ THIS STUFF, and then there is the looming question, “what if they do?”
 I am out here now – who I am and where I stand – EXPOSED – and it can feel uncomfortable.